gsdevme/phabricator-source/README.md

 # phabricator-source

-This is a mirror of phabricator and its required dependencies.
+This is designed to be an omnibus of phabricator and its required dependencies.

 ## Why?